Tlf/tlf/doc/Manual.md

 2016-2018, Ervin Hegedus, HA2OS

-This is a guide for Tlf, how to use it with Fldigi in RTTY mode, especially in FSK, LSB or USB modulations.
-Tlf got a new Fldigi interface, here is what you need to know.
+This is a guide for TLF, how to use it with Fldigi in RTTY mode, especially in FSK, LSB or USB modulations.
+TLF got a new Fldigi interface, here is what you need to know.

 To work in RTTY, you need to solve two problems: read and demodulate RTTY signals (RX), and send your messages (TX).
 To demodulate the signals, we use the Fldigi, the most popular software for digital modes.
 Fldigi also can modulate, but there are several solutions, eg. MFJ 1278, or any other modems, which can be work through serial port.

  Let's see, how works the TX direction with Fldigi.

 Important: if you set up your Fldigi instance, don't set up your RIG!
-Tlf needs to handle the RIG, because it needs to tune the VFO, to use the bandmap.
-After the version 1.3, Tlf can controls Fldigi, then it can be show the QRG (frequency of RIG - see later), and mode of RIG (eg: LSB, USB, FSK).
+TLF needs to handle the RIG, because it needs to tune the VFO, to use the bandmap.
+After the version 1.3, TLF can controls Fldigi, then it can be show the QRG (frequency of RIG - see later), and mode of RIG (eg: LSB, USB, FSK).

 Starting with TLF-1.3 there are two ways to communicate with Fldigi - the old GMFSK interface and the actual XMLRPC one.
 Note, that after version 1.3 the GMFSK works as standalone interface, but can't work with Fldigi.